Trade Show Booths – Bigger Isn’t Always Better

 Giveaways or Throwaways

 “Shwag” and baubles are fine, but they should be relevant to your company’s offerings and remind people of your company when they use your little gifts.
 Drug companies giving away pens that look like syringes is clever; software companies giving away mouse pads is clever and useful; data analysis company giving away combs, that’s just dumb.
-Again, be the one they remember for having something cool and relevant – not something dumb.
+Again, be the one they remember for having promotional giveaways that are cool and relevant – not something dumb.

 Staff Needs To Be Trained